The Kyles of Bute is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the

 My connection to the Kyles

-I first came to Tighnabruaich in the early 70s with my parents to visit my step-father's partner who had retired there.
-Dad fell in love with the place, and a few years later acquired shorefront property near Auchenlochan Pier and built a bungalow.
+Dad fell in love with the place, and soon acquired shorefront property near Auchenlochan Pier and built a bungalow.
 He named the house "Dumbiedykes" as he was a big fan of Sir Walter Scott's writing.
 An enthusiastic gardener, he worked hard to make his garden interesting.
 The original bungalow was torn down when it was 18 years old — defects during the original construction were discovered which caused extensive dampness and wood rot in the floor.
 After a lot of legal wrangling with the builder, a new bungalow, an almost exact replica, was constructed in 1992, and today commands wonderful views over to Bute and the hills above Colintraive.
-My sister and her husband now own the house and are lucky enough to live there full-time.
+My sister now owns the house and is lucky enough to live there full-time.

 |